Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Phase space analysis

 So far, we have only discussed the cases in which either of the coupling constants is set to zero.
 Let us briefly turn our attention to the more complex example where both the coupling constant of the matter energy density, $\rho$, and that of the scalar field, $\phi$, are non-zero.
 The physical phase space according to the possible combinations of different signs of $c_1$ and $c_2$ is shown in Fig.~\ref{fig:hybridcoupling}.
 In particular, the phase space is unbounded in all instances except when $c_1>0$ and $c_2>0$, given in Fig.~\ref{fig:c}.
 This adds a layer of complexity since one would need to investigate the existence of potential critical points at infinity.
 Moreover, the dynamics of critical points present in these cases has been discussed in the two previous sections, hence, only the points at infinity would be of potential interest.

 The most interesting of these cases is when $c_1<0$ and $c_2>0$ because both points $D$ and $E$, given in Tab.~\ref{tab:generalfixedpoints}, exist.
 We note that, as one may expect, the physical phase space is a superposition of those in Fig.~\ref{fig:bound2} and Fig.~\ref{fig:bound3}, hence giving rise to Fig.~\ref{fig:a}.
-We will not provide a complete analysis of such models here, but note that this could lead to interesting results.
+We will not provide a complete analysis of such models here, but note that this could lead to interesting results: for instance, early-time inflationary epochs along with late-time phantom dark energy transitioning to de Sitter expansion.
 However, dealing with the unbounded phase space will require the introduction of new variables to study the points at infinity, which may be of physical interest.